 Tune in each month for the latest episodes of Zipcast.
 Don’t forget to follow us on Apple Podcasts, Google Play, and Spotify.
 If you have a suggestion for the show, feel free to text us at (206) 582-3740 or email firstname.lastname@example.org.

 - The Ultimate Guide to Texting Your Customers E-Book

 - Our downloadable guide to TCPA Compliance

-- Our Resource Center with the on-demand TCPA Webinar: “How to Minimize Legal Risk When Texting Customers”
+- Our 30-minute TCPA Webinar: “How to Minimize Legal Risk When Texting Customers”

 Scott Heimes: Welcome to the Zipcast, where we talk about the latest trends in texting for business, customer communication strategies, and technology.
 I’m your host, Scott Heimes, Chief Marketing Officer at Zipwhip, and thanks for tuning in.

 Scott Heimes: Zipwhip recently published The Ultimate Guide to Texting Your Customers.
 This e-book is full of helpful info any company can use to build a successful texting strategy.

 Scott Heimes: In honor of the occasion, we’ve invited in Zipwhip’s VP of Revenue Marketing, Adam Anderson, to talk about it.
 He’s going to break down the most important tips, takeaways, and best practices from The Ultimate Guide.
 Stick around to learn more.

 Adam Anderson: Thanks.
 Happy to be here.

 Scott Heimes: So tell us about yourself, your background, and your role at Zipwhip.